Achievable logoAchievable logo

 1. Find where the velocity is 0 (these are the times when the object may change direction).

-2. Find the displacement on each sub-interval and take absolute values (so each piece is a positive distance).
+2. Find the displacement on each sub-interval and take the absolute values (so each piece is a positive distance).

-3. Add those distances.
+3. Add those positive distances.

 (spoiler)

-The particle moves but returns to its original position.
+So the particle moves but returns to its original position.

 For the total distance, find when the particle stops momentarily (when v(t)=0).